86th Airlift Wing: 86th Tactical Fighter Wing

-In 1968 the Canadian Armed Forces announced they were downsizing their forces in Europe, and Canada's three wings left Zweibrücken Air Base, leaving the base available for USAFE.
+In 1968 the Canadian Armed Forces announced they were downsizing their forces in Europe, and Canada's No. 3 (F) Wing left Zweibrücken Air Base, leaving the base available for USAFE.
 On 1 November 1969, the Air Force reactivated the 86th Tactical Fighter Wing at Zweibrücken.

 It received its first flying unit, the 17th Tactical Reconnaissance Squadron, on 12 January 1970.
 The 17th TRS and its McDonnell Douglas RF-4C Phantom IIs was reassigned to the 86th TFW from the inactivating 66th Tactical Reconnaissance Wing at RAF Upper Heyford, England.
 Squadron tail code for the 17th TRS was initially "ZS", then was recoded to "ZR" in 1971.

 For 18 months the 17th was the only operational squadron on the base.
 On 12 June 1971, the 81st Tactical Fighter Squadron with its Electronics Counter-Measures (ECM) equipped McDonnell EF-4C Phantom II "Wild Weasel" fighters was attached to the 86th TFW from the 50th TFW at Hahn AB when the 50th switched to a strike-attack role, with air defense as a secondary mission.
 (Note: The EF-4C designation was not official.
 The aircraft were officially F-4C models).
 The 81st TFS, however remained a part of the 50th TFW but was detached from the wing's operational control and attached to the 86th Tactical Fighter Wing for support.
 Squadron tail code for the 81st TFS was "ZS".

-In 1972, tail codes for all 86th TFW aircraft at Zweibrücken were standardized as "ZR", per AFM 66-1, when squadron tail codes were eliminated.
+In 1972, tail codes for all 86th TFW aircraft at Zweibrücken were standardized as "ZR", per AFM 66–1, when squadron tail codes were eliminated.